 Prime Minister's Office Press Releases

-• Statement by the Prime Minister on the results of the provincial election in New Brunswick
+• Statement by the Prime Minister on the passing of John Horgan

 A country, after all, is not something you build as the pharaohs built the pyramids, and then leave standing there to defy eternity.
 A country is something that is built every day out of certain basic shared values.